How The Kenyan Forest Service Can Dramatically Boost Their Revenue and Conservation Objectives at the same time.

 Kenya has already seen evidence of this dynamic in places like Karura Forest near Nairobi.
 Once heavily threatened by land grabbing and degradation, Karura has transformed into one of the city’s great public spaces.
 Thousands of Nairobi residents now walk, run, cycle and picnic there every week.
 The forest generates significant revenue through entry fees, concessions and events, but perhaps more importantly, it has gained a constituency of ordinary citizens who care deeply about its future.
 Karura is no longer merely protected by rangers or conservation organisations.
 It is protected by public affection.

+This principle could be expanded dramatically across Kenya.
 Few opportunities illustrate this better than mountain biking.
 Around the world, forest-based trail systems have transformed rural economies.
-In the United States, rather obscure places such as Bentonville in Arkansas and Brevard in North Carolina have become globally recognised biking destinations largely through investment in public trail networks on forest land.
-What were once quiet or economically struggling towns now attract riders from across the world, supporting hotels, restaurants, mechanics, shuttle operators, campsites and guiding companies.
+In the United States, places such as Crested Butte in Colorado, Oakridge, Oregon, Pisgah in North Carolina and countless others, have become globally recognised biking destinations largely through investment in public trail networks on forest land.
+Additionally, small conservation areas and little-visited forests that once saw only occasional visitation now attract constant traffic because of well-designed trail systems.

 Importantly, this form of tourism is not restricted to wealthy international safari guests.
 Recreation-based tourism is broad and democratic.
 Kenyan families, schools, university groups, amateur cyclists, backpackers and middle-income travellers can all participate.
 That matters enormously in building a long-term conservation culture.
 A country whose citizens regularly use and enjoy its forests is far more likely to defend them politically and environmentally.